 The requirements stated in points b)-d) from Section~\ref{subsec:decup} can be tackled by first selecting, for each network area, a triplet of TFMs which describes its closed-loop response.
 These triplets separate distinctly into: those which concern the disturbance vectors $\beta_f[k]$ and $d[k]$, namely \phantom{ } those concerning the disturbance channels associated with the command signals computed by the second layer \phantom{ } and those concerning the initial conditions of the areas \phantom{ } {

-Figure~\ref{fig:des_resp} shows a schematic representation of the TFMs introduced in \eqref{eq:des_d_a}-\eqref{eq:des_c_d}, and how they interact to produce the desired closed-loop response of the $i^\text{th}$ area. \begin{remark} Notice the fact that, as per the identities given in \eqref{eq:des_u_d} and in \eqref{eq:des_c_d}, only the TFMs which are not identically zero appear in Figure~\ref{fig:des_resp}, thus further emphasising the decoupling-oriented nature of our approach.
-Note, moreover, that the desired closed-loop response separates naturally into the three components that are depicted in Figure~\ref{fig:des_resp}, where they are separated by a series of dashed lines.
-Firstly, we have the middle component, which highlights the feedforward-like action of the local second-layer subcontroller, along with the lower component, which highlights the feedback-like behaviour of the initial conditions of the $i^\text{th}$ and $j^\text{th}$ areas (for all $j$ indices assigned to the neighbourhood of $i$).
-Lastly, we have the upper component, which deals with disturbance propagation and whose effect (for most practical applications) should be suppressed as thoroughly as possible. \end{remark}
+Figure~\ref{fig:des_resp} shows a schematic representation of the TFMs introduced in \eqref{eq:des_d_a}-\eqref{eq:des_c_d}, and how they interact to produce the desired closed-loop response of the $i^\text{th}$ area. \begin{remark} Note that, as per the identities given in \eqref{eq:des_u_d} and in \eqref{eq:des_c_d}, only the TFMs which are not identically zero appear in Figure~\ref{fig:des_resp}, thus further emphasising the decoupling-oriented nature of our approach.
+Notice, moreover, that the desired closed-loop response separates naturally into the three components that are depicted in Figure~\ref{fig:des_resp}, separated by a series of dashed lines.
+Firstly, we have the middle component, which shows the feedforward-like action of the local second-layer subcontroller, and the lower component, which highlights the feedback-like behaviour of the initial conditions of the $i^\text{th}$ and $j^\text{th}$ areas, for all $j\in\mathcal{N}_i\setminus\{i\}$.
+Lastly, we have the upper component, which handles disturbance propagation and whose effects should be suppressed as thoroughly as possible. \end{remark}